Pomaglumetad: Animal studies

 The pharmacokinetic profile of pomaglumetad has been primarily investigated in rodent models.
 It has shown high in vitro potency and efficacy as well as antipsychotic potential in animal studies.
-In overnight-fasted rats, intravenous dosing resulted in an AUC_{0-24} value of 2.9 ug*h/ml and a C_{max} value of 7.5 ug/ml.
-Oral administration resulted in an AUC_{0-24} value of 7.2 ug*h/ml and a C_{max} value of 4.0 ug/ml.
+In overnight-fasted rats, intravenous dosing resulted in an AUC_{0-24} value of 2.9 μg*h/mL and a C_{max} value of 7.5 μg/mL.
+Oral administration resulted in an AUC_{0-24} value of 7.2 μg*h/mL and a C_{max} value of 4.0 μg/mL.
 The oral bioavailability in these rats was found to be 63%.

 Pomaglumetad demonstrates similar efficacy to clozapine for the treatment of psychotic symptoms in amphetamine and PCP animal models.
 In both mice and rat studies, the drug demonstrates inhibition of induced hyperlocomotion and conditioned avoidance responding.
 Pomaglumetad has also been shown to attenuate fear-potentiated startle and reduce marble burying in rodents, predictive of anxiolytic efficacy.
 Use of pomaglumetad in rodent models indicates a lack of motor side effects or impairment, as determined by experiments using a rotarod.
 There also appear to be no sedative effects.

 Animal studies and neurochemical models have also shown that use of pomaglumetad augments the efficacy of known antipsychotics, predictive of potential clinical efficacy in schizophrenia treatment.
 Assays of locomotion and conditioned avoidance showed evidence of synergy between pomaglumetad and antipsychotic medication, as well as an absence of motor impairment typically observed with high doses of antipsychotic medications.
 The combination of pomaglumetad (5 and 20 mg/kg) and risperidone (0.3 mg/kg) achieved prefrontal cortical dopamine efflux significantly higher than that observed with treatment by either drug alone.

-Clinical use of pomaglumetad methionil
+Pomaglumetad methionil

 Despite its apparent efficacy in animal models and in vitro, as well as its highly selective agonistic properties at mGlu2 and mGlu3 receptors, pomaglumetad displayed only 3% oral bioavailability in humans in a phase I clinical trial.
-A single dose of 200 mg results in an AUC value of 900 ng*h/ml.
+A single dose of 200 mg results in an AUC value of 900 ng*h/mL.
 The drug's poor uptake has been cited as, in part, due to its interaction with the peptide transporter PepT 1.
 This led to the synthesis and development of pomaglumetad methionil (LY-2140023), an oral methionine prodrug of pomaglumetad, in 2010 for oral treatment of schizophrenia by Eli Lilly.

 Synthesis and pharmacology

-LY-2140023 was identified using the analogous peptide prodrug approach used previously for talaglumetad, the prodrug of eglumetad.
+Pomaglumetad methionil was identified using the analogous peptide prodrug approach used previously for talaglumetad, another prodrug of eglumetad.
 Synthesis was the result of preparation of LY-389795 followed by oxidation to pomaglumetad and coupling with L-methionine.
-LY-2140023 uses a human peptide transporter and hydrolytic pathways to deliver pomaglumetad to systemic circulation in humans.
+Pomaglumetad methionil uses a human peptide transporter and hydrolytic pathways to deliver pomaglumetad to systemic circulation in humans.
 It is rapidly absorbed and hydrolyzed to produce active pomaglumetad (~70% conversion), increasing its estimated bioavailability to 49%.
-In humans, use of LY-2140023 resulted in significantly higher plasma levels of pomaglumetad compared with oral administration of LY-404039.
-LY-2140023 appears to be an inactive prodrug, as K_{i} values for the drug have been found to be greater than 100 μM.
+In humans, use of pomaglumetad methionil resulted in significantly higher plasma levels of pomaglumetad compared with oral administration of LY-404039.
+Pomaglumetad methionil appears to be an inactive prodrug, as K_{i} values for the drug have been found to be greater than 100 μM.